kwingading/kwingading.github.io/_posts/2020-05-04-Ideas-to-Explore.md

 - technocracy as an effective form of government

-- the role of public narratives
+- the role of public narratives + how memes shape public discourse (and hence policy, world events...) -> traits of a meme with high fecundity

+- technological progress (role of individuals, models of funding, state/private sector role...)

 - how to reconcile emotion and reason (I often feel a disconnect between the two in terms of 'internalising' arguments/evidence.
 Emotion tends to be looked down upon as a 'base' means of motivating and understanding arguments, but it's a very powerful force - how do we best leverage it?)